What is PPC? The All-Encompassing PPC Guide

 It doesn’t matter if 10 potential customers see your ad or 1,000 — you’ll pay the same price for that newspaper ad or billboard.

 The difference with PPC advertising is that you only pay for your ad when a user clicks it.
 That’s right!
-With PPC ads, you don’t pay for ad space, you pay for the action.
+With PPC ads, you don’t pay for ad space, you pay for clicks.

 PPC ads have a higher ROI than traditional advertisements